Microscopic electron dynamics in nonlinear optical response of solids

-Thus, we find that odd-order induced charge distributions oscillate as harmonics in phase with the electric field and even-order induced charge distributions oscillate as harmonics in phase with the vector potential.
-When the electric field is zero, the absolute values of odd-order density amplitudes are zero and the absolute values of even-order density amplitudes are maximal.
-When the electric field is maximal, the absolute values of odd-order density amplitudes are maximal and the absolute values of even-order density amplitudes are zero.
-This property is a consequence of a time-reversal symmetry of the crystal.
-Broken time-reversal symmetry would lead to a different relation between the phases of induced-charge and electric-field oscillations.
+which are real for both even and odd $\mu$.
+Thus, we find that odd-order induced charge distributions oscillate as harmonics in phase with an electric field and even-order induced charge distributions oscillate as harmonics in phase with the vector potential.